 Google Keyword Planner and other SEO tools can help you look up these stats.

 - Search volume: When you are short listing your keywords you need to see if they have a decent volume.
-There is a chance to get a lot traffic if your keyword has a high search volume.
+There is a chance to get a lot of traffic if your keyword has a high search volume.

 - Keyword Difficulty: Target low competition first, they will help you get ranked faster.

-- Keyword Trend: Another good way to decide whether the keyword you have choose is good or not.
+- Keyword Trend: Another good way to decide whether the keyword you have chosen is good or not.
 Go to Google Trends and enter your keyword.
 Google Trends will show if your keyword is trending or not.
 If the graph is high, that means you have made the right choice.

 Semantic Keywords are those keywords that are related to your primary keyword.
 They are also called LSI (latent semantic indexing) keywords.

 You can use these keywords in your content to make it more complete.
 To find LSI keywords, you can use the free WPBeginner Keyword Generator Tool.
 Simply enter your main keyword idea and you’ll get a bunch of related keywords for your blog post.

 Quick Note: Never stuff your blog with keywords so that it sounds unnatural and forced.
 You will be inviting Google to strike you hard and penalize your site.
 This website optimization technique is old and dated, don’t let anyone else tell you otherwise.

 Now let’s move on to the next chapter, link building!

 Link building is one of the most important factors of SEO for bloggers.
-It is the process of getting links from other website to increase your website’s authority.
+It is the process of getting links from other websites to increase your website’s authority.

 These links acts as votes and the more you have them, the more authority your site gets.

-But there are a few things you need to know if you want to learn how to differentiate between good and a bad backlink.
+But there are a few things you need to know if you want to learn how to differentiate between a good and a bad backlink.

 A good quality backlink should…